 How can small businesses prepare for a cybersecurity incident?

-While 60% of small businesses have been a victim of cybercrime, most small businesses won’t buy any cyber protection in the upcoming financial year.
+While 60% of small businesses have been a victim of cybercrime, most won’t buy any small business cyber security products in the upcoming financial year.
 So, considering the multiple entry points that a business offers to hackers, why is the cost of a cyberattack not a priority for SMBs?

 The answer may lie in the lack of resource in small business.
 While large organizations often have entire IT departments, start-ups and medium-sized businesses usually have other priorities – from cash flow to winning new business.
 So, when cash is tight, why fork out on cyber protection?

 By helping you to compare the cost of protection with the potential cost of a cyberattack, you will be armed with the knowledge you need to make the right decision for your business.